Table of content

 - Drug delivery

 A laser beam is used in nanoparticle tracking analysis (NTA) to scan a container containing suspended particles.
 The laser is scattered by the particles, which makes it possible to see and examine them.
-Since the particle size of medications may alter diffusion rates, immunological responses, and drug uptake/delivery, NTA can be utilised to build tailored drug delivery systems.
+Since the particle size of medications may alter diffusion rates, immunological responses, and drug uptake/delivery, NTA can be utilized to build tailored drug delivery systems.

+II.
 Particle Size Analysis in Construction Materials

 Construction projects involving carpentry, insulation, plumbing, roofing, and structural reinforcement all call for the use of building materials.
 The particle size and form of the raw material used to create the final building materials are crucial in defining these parameters since each of these regions calls for building materials with certain qualities.
 To guarantee that the materials produced are secure and appropriate for their intended use, particle size analysis is a crucial phase in the manufacturing process.